 Some statistics never die and never update.
 A conversion rate benchmark from 2019.
 A market size projection revised three times but still circulating at its original figure.
 A user behavior stat borrowed from a report that borrowed it from another report.

-These are zombie statistics: data points that propagate across the web without provenance or verification, long after the underlying reality has changed.
+Call them zombie statistics: they propagate without provenance long after the reality underneath them has changed.

 When five domains cite the same Gartner number in posts published within the same quarter, Google's system sees five pages contributing identical information.
 The stat entered the ecosystem once.
 Every subsequent citation is a copy.